-One that we really wanted to do was Martinique Splendour where you cruise to the nearby French island of Martinique for the day.
-It sounded amazing but it was about $200 each so unfortunately it was too expensive.
-We did meet another couple who went and said it was amazing, so if you’ve the budget for it then I’d definitely recommend it.
+One that we really wanted to do was called Martinique Splendour, where you cruise to the nearby French island of Martinique for the day.
+It sounded amazing but it was about $200 each so unfortunately, it was too expensive.
+We did meet another couple who went and said it was amazing, so if you have the budget for it then I’d definitely recommend it.

 One excursion we did do though was the Lover’s Rock Sunset Cruise.

 The Lover’s Rock Cruise was $60 each and quite honestly this was my highlight of the entire trip.
 This cruise is only available on Fridays, so make sure you make time for it.
-You are picked up in the lobby at 4pm and driven to Rodney Bay where you board the Calypso Cat.
+You are picked up in the lobby at 4 pm and driven to Rodney Bay where you board the Calypso Cat.
 Then you slowly cruise down the west coast of St Lucia towards Marigot Bay, listening to romantic music, enjoying champagne and canapés, and taking in the beautiful scenery with your loved one.
-Once you arrive at Marigot Bay they take you on a quick tour around the Bay and explain what there is to do there.
+Once you arrive at Marigot Bay they take you on a quick tour around the Bay and explain what’s there.
 (They also tell you about all the celebrity houses that are there).
 Then you head back out to watch the sunset.

 - The Wifi in the public areas (lobby & sunset lounge) was actually very good.
 I’d read online that it was rubbish but I never had any trouble with it.